goapu/anatomical-nose-landmarks-extractor/README.md

 ## Research Use Statement

-This research script is intended for experimental analysis, visualization, and measurement pre-processing only.
+This research script is intended for experimental 3D facial analysis, visualization, and measurement pre-processing.

-It is not a medical device.
-It does not provide diagnosis, treatment planning, clinical decision support, or automated medical assessment.

-All landmark proposals and measurements should be reviewed by a qualified user before being used in scientific or publication workflows.
+It is not a medical device and does not provide diagnosis, treatment planning, or automated clinical assessment.
+All landmark proposals and measurements should be reviewed before use in scientific or publication workflows.
 ## Limitations

 * Landmark quality depends on mesh resolution, orientation, completeness, and noise level.